danger12001/Node-Tutorial/node-tutorial/index.md

 You now need to:

-* run mocha in that folder - type ```mocha``` and press enter - you should a message saying ```0 passing (1ms)```
-* you should get messages about some failing tests
-* all the work below should be done in the ```node-tutorial``` folder.
 * fork the [Node-Tutorial](https://github.com/codex-academy/Node-Tutorial) repository;
 * clone a copy into your local projects folder;
 * open a new terminal window and change into the `node-tutorial` folder;

-You can use the command below to see which tests are passing and which not:

-`mocha`
+* do all the work below in the `node-tutorial` folder.

+Run mocha in that folder by typing `mocha` and press enter.
+You should a message saying `0 passing (1ms)` and you should get messages about some failing tests.

-As you work your way through the tasks run the `mocha` command after each test to be sure that your implementation is successful.
-As you work your way through the tutorial more and more of the tests should pass.
+As you work your way through the tasks run the `mocha` command after each test to see which tests are passing and which are not.
+As you progress, more and more of the tests should pass.

 ## Hello terminal